The BQP-hardness of approximating the Jones Polynomial: Background: braid groups, the Temperley-Lieb algebra and path-model representations

 We note that both the writhe and the Jones polynomial are only defined for \emph{oriented} links, and therefore we must choose some orientation for $b^{pl}$ to make the above well defined; it does not matter, however, which orientation we pick since the combination $(-A)^{-3w(b^{pl})} V_{b^{pl}}(A^{-4})$ is independent of the orientation (in agreement with the LHS of \eref{eq:jones}).
-(In fact, this combination is precisely the \emph{Kauffman bracket} $\langle b^{pl}\rangle$, which is also a polynomial of the link, but we will not use this terminology here).
+In fact, this combination is precisely the \emph{Kauffman bracket} $\langle b^{pl}\rangle$ \cite{ref:Kau87}, which is also a polynomial of the link, but we will not use this terminology here.
+We further note that $|\Delta| =d^{n/2-1} = \big(2\cos(\pi/k)\big)^{n/2-1}$.
+As we shall see in the following section and in \Sec{sec:poly-k}, this constant is the approximation scale of our additive approximation.